Bee Breeding NZ Group Workshops

 Workshop Schedule

-If you would like to attend, please register your interest and indicate which location you would most likely attend.
+If you would like to attend, please register below and choose which location you would like to attend.

-Once workshop locations are confirmed, a $50 registration fee will secure your place.
+Once registeration is confirmed, a $50 registration fee will be invoiced to secure your place.

 Help Build the Future of New Zealand Bee Genetics